 Please note: These prices were accurate at the time this article was published, but may change at any time.

-- Has a one-year use-by date, which means you can purchase the card well before you intend to use it.
+This means you can purchase the card well before you intend to use it.
 For example, if you buy a card in June of one year, you can use it for the period of our choice through May of the following year.

 Now for the Disadvantages...